jeffscassell/usb_boot_disk_persistence/readme.md

 1. Mount the ISO to a loopback block device

-   Loopback device:
+   #### Loopback device

-   A logical (i.e., purely virtual and doesn't actually exist) device so that the computer can interact with something when it otherwise wouldn't be able to.
+   > A logical (i.e., purely virtual and doesn't actually exist) device so that
+   > the computer can interact with something when it otherwise wouldn't be able
+   > to.

-   Block device:
+   #### Block device

-   To skip a lot of technical jargon, you can usually think of block devices as a synonym for disks, like hard drives or USBs.
+   > To skip a lot of technical jargon, you can usually think of block devices as
+   > a synonym for disks, like hard drives or USBs.

    Finally, we can fire up a Linux terminal and get started.
 We're going to start by mounting all the partitions within the Ubuntu ISO to our file system